steaks/leo-query/docs/next/guide/setupWithNextJs.md

 };
 ```

-Browse a working implementation [here](https://codesandbox.io/p/devbox/next-js-example-0-3-0-y6w29t).

-### Passing Data to the hook with a Timestamp
+### Via a Timestamped Value

-You can pass data with a timestamp the data was fetched to be more precise.
+You can pass [data with a timestamp when data was fetched](/next/advancedConcepts/timestampedValues) to be more precise.
 Leo Query will compare the provided timestamp with the timestamp the value was last set.

 If the timestamp is newer than the timestamp when the last value was set the query will receive the updated value.
 If the timestamp is older the value will be ignored.